coder36/react-sudoku/README.md

-#Suduku React
+#Sudoku React

 [Sudoku solver](https://reactsudoku.herokuapp.com/)

 Experiment with facebook's "Create React apps with no configuration".
 I want to answer the following questions:

-* How easy is really to get started ?
+* How easy is it really to get started ?
 * How does it integrate with a node backend ?

 I'm also having a play with GraphQL, which I've got say is amazing!